extratone/bilge/redirection.md

 - [**/socialdrop**](https://davidblue.wtf/socialdrop), Redirects to my Social Directory Raindrop collection.
 - [**/sophiesell**](https://davidblue.wtf/sophiesell), Redirects to my Facebook Marketplace listing for my Microsoft Surface Laptop 2.
 - [**/sourcetool**](https://davidblue.wtf/sourcetool), Redirects to the WTF documentation page the ongoing development of the Batch Source Tool Custom Siri Shortcut.
+- [**/springbepia**](https://davidblue.wtf/springbepia), Redirects to the local installation link for my Bepia Theme for Spring for Twitter.
+- [**/springeternal**](https://davidblue.wtf/springeternal), Redirects to the local installation link for my Windows Eternal Theme for Spring for Twitter.
+- [**/springshaft**](https://davidblue.wtf/springshaft), Redirects to the local installation link for my Mineshaft Gold theme for Spring for Twitter.
 - [**/springtheme**](https://davidblue.wtf/springtheme), Redirects to the WTF documentation page for The Psalms Theme for Spring for Twitter.
+- [**/springthings**](https://davidblue.wtf/springthings), Redirects to the local installation link for my Things 3 Theme for Spring for Twitter.
 - [**/springtweetcapture**](https://davidblue.wtf/springtweetcapture), Redirects to the WTF documentation page for my Spring Tweet Capture Siri Shortcut.
 - [**/springx**](https://davidblue.wtf/springx), Redirects to the WTF documentation page for Spring for Twitter's URL Scheme.
 - [**/spykids3spam**](https://davidblue.wtf/spykids3spam), Redirects to the WTF documentation page for my SpyKids3Spam Siri Shortcut.